 Our ability to commercialize any product candidates successfully will depend in part on the extent to which coverage and adequate reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 Government authorities and other third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and other third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
 Coverage and reimbursement may not be available for any product that we commercialize and, even if these are available, the level of reimbursement may not be satisfactory.
-Reimbursement for our products may be difficult.
+Reimbursement may affect the demand for, or the price of, any product candidate for which we obtain marketing approval.
+Obtaining and maintaining adequate reimbursement for our products may be difficult.
 There can be no assurance that any product candidates, even if they are approved for sale in the United States or in other countries, will be considered medically reasonable and necessary for a specific indication or cost-effective by third-party payors.
 We may be required to conduct expensive pharmacoeconomic studies to justify coverage and reimbursement or the level of reimbursement relative to other therapies.
 If coverage and adequate reimbursement are not available, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.